November 14, 2023,

 chars = sourceList "abc"

-As can be seen, the o in data ConduitT i o m r gets fixed to Char.
+.
 A Producer can then be be “piped” into another conduit, e.g. a transformer.

-A producer focuses on the output.
+A producer focuses on the o

-A transformer is like map :: (a -> b) -> [a] -> [b].
-It transforms the stream and may yield a different type.
+A transformer is like map :: (a -> b) -> [a] -> [b]

 -- provided by conduit, notice how it has only one argument